andrelandgraf/andrelandgraf/contents/articles/2024-11-30_syntax-highlighting-with-markdoc.md

 The CodeBlock component is agnostic to the syntax highlighting library and has access to the code content string, the code language, and the syntax-highlighted text content.
 Adding a copy-to-clipboard button or other custom functionality is easy with this setup!

-Note that require all three props to be present.
-However, there is no real type checking as Markdoc's React renderer component mapping does not provide type information about what attributes are available on the node.
-You could add custom assertions (e.g., via `tiny-invariant`) to ensure that the required props are present:
+Note that we expect all three props to be present.
+We shouldn't call `CodeBlock` with undefined `content`, `language`, or `innerHtml` as this would lead to a broken code block.
+However, Markdoc's React renderer component mapping doesn't provide type information about what attributes are available on the node.
+Hence, there is a chance that the `CodeBlock` component is called without the required props.
+One way to mitigate this is to provide default values for the props or by using assertions to throw useful runtime errors.
+Below, we add custom assertions (via `tiny-invariant`) to ensure that the required props are present:

 ```tsx
 import invariant from 'tiny-invariant';